Dr Zoe Bartliff

 Teaching

-She has worked within several subject areas in the University, teaching as a GTA across Classical Civilisation, Comparative Literature and Information Studies courses as well as within schools through her work with the Widening Participation scheme and with her previous employment for a well-known social enterprise.
-She has also done regular guest lecturing within Information Studies and supported convenorship of the level 1 DMIS course.
+Zoe Bartliff has worked within several subject areas in the University, teaching first as a GTA across Classical Civilisation, Comparative Literature and Information Studies courses and then as an LTS lecturer in Information Studies.
+As well as this, she has taught within schools through her work with the Widening Participation scheme and with her previous employment for a well-known social enterprise.

 Courses include:

-Information Studies – Honours Dissertation course; Data Analysis, Visualisation and Communication; Introduction to Digital Humanities; DMIS 1A and 1B; Multi-media Analysis and Design A&B; DMIS 2A and 2B; Document Encoding (Hons. and Masters); Description, Cataloguing, & Navigation (Hons. and Masters); Management, Curation & Preservation of Digital Materials, PGT dissertation suppervision for IMP and Museum Studies
+Information Studies – Honours Dissertation course; Data Analysis, Visualisation and Communication; Introduction to Digital Humanities; DMIS 1A and 1B; Multi-media Analysis and Design A&B; DMIS 2A and 2B; Document Encoding (Hons. and PGT); Description, Cataloguing, & Navigation (Hons. and PGT); Management, Curation & Preservation of Digital Materials, PGT dissertation suppervision for IMP and Museum Studies

 Classical Civilisation – Classical civilisation 1A, 1B, 2A, 2B and 1A&B BOLD